alexkb/laravel/README.md

         $ php artisan key:generate

 4. Now load up http://localhost:8083/ in a browser, and you should see the default Laravel home page.

+5. If you want to then use this for your project in a private repo:

+        $ rm -rf .git
+        $ git init .
+        $ git add .
+        $ git commit -m "Initial clone of laravel-docker" -a
+        $ git remote add origin git@example.com:myorg/myrepo.git
+        $ git push origin master

 ### Todo